Eugene McDaniel: Navy career

 He was released from captivity on 4 March 1973, after 6 years of captivity and spent much of 1973 attached to Portsmouth Naval Hospital, Portsmouth, Virginia.
 When McDaniel returned home from Vietnam, he was awarded the Navy's second highest award for bravery, the Navy Cross.
 Among his other military decorations are two Silver Stars, the Legion of Merit with Combat "V", the Distinguished Flying Cross, three Bronze Stars with Combat "V", and two Purple Hearts for wounds received while in captivity.

 Captain McDaniel resumed active duty and served as Commanding Officer of USS Niagara Falls from 21 June 1975 to 10 September 1976 and Commanding Officer of the aircraft carrier USS Lexington from 25 May 1977 to 30 November 1978.
 Under his command, Lexington experienced no serious accidents while accomplishing more than 20,000 carrier landings.
-While Captain McDaniel was commander of the Lexington, Gerard Bianco was commissioned by the Navy to go aboard and paint the most exciting thing he found.
-The portrait hangs in the National Museum of the United States Navy in Washington, D.C.
+While Captain McDaniel was commander of the Lexington, Gerard Bianco was commissioned by the Navy to go aboard and paint the most exciting thing he found, which turned out to be Captain McDaniel.
+McDaniel's portrait hangs in the National Museum of the United States Navy in Washington, D.C.

 McDaniel served as Director of Navy/Marine Corps Liaison to the United States House of Representatives from 1979 to 1981.
 In this capacity, Captain McDaniel worked daily with Congress on national defense planning and provided legislators with information vital to the strategic development of Navy forces throughout the world.
 He retired from the Navy 6 January 1982.

 Post-Navy Career

 McDaniel subsequently became involved in the Vietnam War POW/MIA issue, leading to a "grassroots campaign to focus attention on American servicemen still missing in Southeast Asia."

 In 1982, McDaniel ran on the Republican ticket against Democratic incumbent Charles Orville Whitley to represent North Carolina's 3rd congressional district.
 McDaniel was defeated 63% to 36% in that election.

 In 1988, McDaniel went on a speaking tour of US Navy commands to encourage military personnel to register to vote and discussing his experiences as a POW.

 McDaniel was President of the American Defense Institute, a non-profit organization headquartered in Washington, D.C.
 He founded ADI to increase public awareness of the need for a strong national defense.

 In 2010, McDaniel was on a speaking tour for US Navy officers and also speaking at returning soldier and sailor workshops.

+McDaniel was present at the inactivation ceremony for USS Enterprise (CVN-65) on December 1, 2012 at the Norfolk Naval Base.
+It was the first time he had returned to the ship after launching from her deck in his A-6A Intruder and being shot down and captured on 19 May 1967.